 The on-board fresh water supply in your motor home provides fresh water automatically to all systems whenever a faucet is opened.
-Pressure is provided by a 12-volt DC automatic self-priming pump which functions any time power is available and the pump switch near the sinkbase is ON (see Figure 6).
+Pressure is provided by a 12-volt DC automatic self-priming pump which functions any time power is available and the pump switch near the sinkbase is ON.